 Articles of Association of PostNL

-PostNL’s governance is subject to the Dutch Civil Code, book 2 and its articles of association.
-In addition, the Dutch Corporate Governance Code and the codes of conduct of the various corporate bodies of PostNL are relevant.
-The latter can be found at Board of Management and Supervisory Board.
+Corporate governance is about sound business management.
+Our Board of Management, Supervisory Board, Executive Committee and shareholders’ meeting play an important part in maintaining this.
+Their roles, duties and rights are subject to the Dutch Civil Code, book 2, and PostNL’s articles of association.
+In addition, the Dutch Corporate Governance Code and the by-laws of the various corporate bodies of PostNL are relevant.

 Dutch Corporate Governance Code